cloughney/MacroKeyboard/README.md

-#Macro Keyboard#
+# Macro Keyboard

 Controls a small macro keyboard with 8 buttons and 1 rotary encoder.
 Tested on Arduino Pro Micro 5v.

 The keyboard sends non-standard keys to be interpreted by an application on the PC.
+This works well with AutoHotKey.

 Adapted from https://github.com/mensikv/VMs-macro-keyboard and simplified.